Pregnancy & Parenting

 Supplemental folic acid intake increases maternal folate status†.
 Low maternal folate status is a risk factor in the development of neural tube defects in the developing foetus.
 Folic Acid is also beneficial beyond 12 weeks as it contributes to maternal tissue growth during pregnancy.

-The UK government announced in September 2021 that folic acid will be added to UK white flour in the future (the new rules will exclude gluten-free and wholemeal flour).
+Yes, you will still need to take a supplement as fortification is only to improve the folic acid contribution from the normal diet.
+The government announced in September 2021 the good news that folic acid will be added to UK white flour from the end of 2026 (the new rules will exclude gluten-free and wholemeal flour).
 This is to help increase the amount of folic acid in maternal diets, as low folic acid status is a risk factor in the development of neural tube defects (NTDs), such as spina bifida.
 This will, however, not replace the need for mums-to-be to take a folic acid supplement, as the UK Department of Health continues to recommend that all women trying to conceive until the 12th week of pregnancy should take a daily supplement containing 400µg folic acid.
-You will still need to take a supplement containing folic acid as fortification is only to improve the folic acid contribution from the normal diet.

 The beneficial effect is obtained with a supplemental folic acid daily intake of 400µg for at least one month before and up to three months after conception.